 The National Exercise Program consists of a two-year progressive exercise cycle that culminates in the National Level Exercise held

-EAGLE HORIZON: Annual continuity exercise for all federal executive branch departments and agencies.
+EAGLE HORIZON 23 (October): Annual continuity exercise for all federal executive branch departments and agencies.

-ARDENT SENTRY: Focuses on the Department of Defense "Support to Civilian Authorities" mission.
+ARDENT SENTRY 23 (May): Focuses on the Department of Defense "Support to Civilian Authorities" mission.

-VIGILANT GUARD: Large-scale, multi-state disaster response exercise sponsored by USNORTHCOM and the National Guard Bureau.
+VIGILANT GUARD 23 (June): Large-scale, multi-state disaster response exercise sponsored by USNORTHCOM and the National Guard Bureau.

-CYBER STORM: An extensive DHS cybersecurity exercise designed to strengthen cyber preparedness in the public and private sectors.
+CYBER STORM IX (Spring 2024): An extensive DHS cybersecurity exercise designed to strengthen cyber preparedness in the public and private sectors.

 NUWAIX 23 (May): Nuclear Weapons Accident/Incident Exercise tests how well emergency responders can safely mitigate a scenario involving potential damage to a U.S. nuclear weapon in DOD custody.

-VIBRANT RESPONSE: Tests the response to an improvised nuclear device (IND) detonation in a metropolitan area
+VIBRANT RESPONSE 23: NORTHCOM exercise testing the response to an improvised nuclear device (IND) detonation in a metropolitan area.

 MARBLE CHALLENGE: FBI-led domestic render safe exercises that approximate the complexity of conducting operations on a chemical/nuclear/radiological device in the United States.
 A previous exercise simulated a terrorist use of an explosive release of sulfur mustard at Kings' Dominion amusement park.

 to secret remote locations where they will perform their essential functions ensuring the preservation of our government.